k2kobayashi/sprocket/docs/getting_start.md

 ## Run DIFFVC
-If you want to perfor DIFFVC with F0 transformation, you need to perform F0 transformation of speech samples of source speaker.
+If you want to perform DIFFVC with F0 transformation, you need to perform F0 transformation of speech samples of source speaker.
 To perform F0 transformation, you run following command

 ```